marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 - Lecture on reading material
 ## Synchronous
 - Discussion questions raised in lecture **brief**
-- Breakout groups on development of conversational behavior
-- Synthesize top questions together; link to motivations
+- Come up with questions for Eve
 - Remind about meetings w/ Marisa
 -->